CasualF/LyricGetter/README.md

 # LyricGetter
+### UPD
+The Idea is doomed since I realized genius doesn't provide lyrics which was the main idea

 LyricGetter is a pet project of mine, written using FastAPI.
 The idea is to upload songs and lyrics will be pulled from Genius API.